regisd/regisd.github.io/_posts/2008-07-01-spam-getting-in-my-inbox.md

   * Heifner Imbach reads the bible for me, and inadvertently joins a virus as a devil gift
   * Conseils santé sells very cheap medicine
   * B2D1 thinks I should get ready for my email marketing campaign
-  * and the list goes on&#8230; Have spammers found a leak in [gmail anti-spam filter](http://www.google.com/mail/help/fightspam/spamexplained.html)?
+  * and the list goes on…; Have spammers found a leak in [gmail anti-spam filter](http://www.google.com/mail/help/fightspam/spamexplained.html)?